sbancuz/Appunti/Graph problems.md

 \end{algorithmic}
 \end{algorithm}
 ```
-But how do we check if a subgraph has a loop?
+But how do we check if a sub-graph has a loop?
 We use a [[Find union]] that allows to do this check in almost constant time [[Complexity of an algorithm]].

 There are also other algorithms like [Boruvka's](https://en.wikipedia.org/wiki/Bor%C5%AFvka%27s_algorithm) that was designed much earlier